 A classic shinkansen ekiben: your bento comes in a train box

-Ekiben remain an essential part of travel in Japan today though nowadays people eat them on shinkansens (bullet trains) instead of locomotives. .
-Top restaurants in each city will often create exclusive ekibens, as a way to proudly showcase local specialties.
+Ekiben remains an essential part of travel in Japan today though nowadays people eat them on shinkansens (bullet trains) instead of locomotives.
+Top restaurants in each city will often create exclusive ekibens, as a way to proudly showcase local specialities.

 Picnic-Packing: Koraku bento (子楽弁当)

 Koraku bento, or “picnic lunchbox,” is a large bento made to be shared by a small group.
-Koraku bentos are usually packed in a large box and filled with seasonal dishes.
-Koraku bento are often enjoyed during hanami season, when people picnic under the blooming cherry blossoms, or during kouyou, the autumnal season when forest shades turn from emerald to gold and vermillion.
+Koraku bento are usually packed in a large box and filled with seasonal dishes.
+Koraku bento are often enjoyed during hanami season when people picnic under the blooming cherry blossoms, or during kouyou, the autumnal season when forest shades turn from emerald to gold and vermillion.